carvel-dev/imgpkg/docs/README.md

 ### Misc

-Currently imgpkg always produces a single layer images, hence it's not optimized to repush large sized directories that infrequently change.
+Currently imgpkg always produces a single layer image.
+It's not optimized to repush large sized directories that infrequently change.